supernlogn/FHacker-HackZurich2021/README.md

-# FHacker-HackZurich2021
+# SwissChecker-HackZurich2021
-Repo for Fact Checker for HackZurich2021
+Repo for SwissChecker for HackZurich2021